Cheerleaders, swirling winds, golden feats -- Life at PyeongChang 2018

 Before the Games it was anticipated that over 20,000 passengers a day would be traveling on train to the Games, with the $3.7 billion "bullet train" reducing what would be a three-hour trip from the capital to the mountains to just over an hour.

-By train, plane or automobile, thousands from all over the world have converged to this corner on South Korea in the north west of the country.
+By train, plane or automobile, thousands from all over the world have converged to this corner of South Korea, in the north west of the country.

 Lying on the snow as if he were on a chaise longue is Jasmeet Singh Chandok, from Mumbai.